 Section 3.10 Intermediate Stop Location Choice Model

 This model predicts the location of each intermediate stop (each location other than the primary destination) on the tour.
 The total number of stops is determined by the stop frequency model described above.
 The ARC stop location model was calibrated to match the target distributions.
 The stop location choice is determined based on deviation from the shortest path to the primary destination from the current origin.
 This technique, also known as “rubber-banding” relies on out-of-direction distance to determine the stop location.
-The calibration of the stop location choice model involves generating the out-of-direction distance (OOD) distributions for the stops from the survey and comparing them with the observed data.
+The calibration of the stop location choice model involves generating the out-of-direction distance distributions for the stops from the survey and comparing them with the observed data.
 The calibration process is similar to the process described for the tour destination choice model - the distance terms are adjusted using regression based adjustments until the shape of the observed curves and estimated curves converge.
-Bin specific adjustments may also be incorporated to get the shape correct.
+Bin specific adjustments were also incorporated to get the shape correct.

 Section 3.11 Tour Mode Choice Model

 The tour mode choice model uses a nested logit model to predict the tour mode for each tour.
 Tour mode share summaries were prepared by tour purpose and auto sufficiency.
-The data for the calibration of trip and tour mode choice uses the 2011 Regional Hoursehold Travel Survey as the primary source for the tour mode share information.
+The data for the calibration of trip and tour mode choice uses the 2011 Hoursehold Travel Survey (HTS) as the primary source for the tour mode share information.
 The travel survey is a rich source of tour level information.
 However, the survey did not have sufficient coverage for transit trips - hence the 2010 Transit On-Board Survey data, expanded to 2015 conditions, was used to augment the transit mode choice information.
 The transit survey is a trip intercept survey that gives detailed information about transit trips.
-The following steps are used to process the transit trip data into tour data:
+The following steps were used to process the transit trip data into tour data:

 Summaries of tour mode choice from the household survey were prepared by tour purpose and auto sufficiency.
-Transit trips by tour purpose and auto sufficiency are summarized from the on-board survey.
+Transit trips by tour purpose and auto sufficiency were summarized from the on-board survey.

 The summaries were inspected for logical consistency.
 The following updates were made to the summaries:

 The park and ride mode share for the school purpose was asserted as zero.
-Any observed data for this segment was added to the work tour as it is very likely that the survey was responded by individuals who worked at school (such as teachers) and hence got miscoded as school tours.
+Any observed data for this segment was added to the work tour as it was likely that the survey was responded by individuals who worked at school (such as teachers) and hence got miscoded as school tours.

-The drive alone tour for joint tours was asserted as zero - the data was very sparse for this segment and hence there is no significant loss of data points because of this change.
+The drive alone tour for joint tours was asserted as zero - the data was very sparse for this segment and hence there was no significant loss of data points because of this change.

 The drive alone tours under the zero auto household market were reallocated to the auto deficient market.